Interlagos Circuit: History

 The circuit is often witness to dramatic results when it hosts the Formula One Brazilian Grand Prix, especially since its move to an end of season slot in 2004.
 Fernando Alonso won both the 2005 and 2006 world titles in Brazil, with Renault also clinching the constructors' title in 2006.
 Kimi Räikkönen won the 2007 World Championship here after being seven points down and in third place in the championship entering the final race of the season.
-Felipe Massa almost won the 2008 Driver's World Championship when he finished the 2008 Brazilian Grand Prix as winner, but after he finished, Lewis Hamilton overtook Timo Glock and was crowned World Champion.
+Felipe Massa almost won the 2008 Driver's World Championship when he finished the 2008 Brazilian Grand Prix as winner, but was denied by Lewis Hamilton when he overtook Timo Glock in the final lap.
 Despite Rubens Barrichello's pole position in 2009, Mark Webber won the race and Jenson Button won the championship for Brawn after starting 14th.
 Williams got their first pole since 2005 here at the 2010 Brazilian Grand Prix with Nico Hülkenberg.
 The race was won by Sebastian Vettel, and with Mark Webber coming second, Red Bull secured the constructors title; however the driver's title was not confirmed until the last race of the season.

+During the weekend of the 2023 race, one roof in the complex came off because of strong winds from a storm.

+Tribute to José Carlos Pace

+In August 2024, the body of José Carlos Pace was transferred from his vandalized mausoleum to the race circuit to be laid to rest in the race track named after him.
+The idea for this came was organized by the president of the Confederação Brasileira de Automobilismo (Brazilian Automobile Confederation) (CBA), Paulo “Loco” Figueiredo, the president of the Comissão Nacional de Carros Clássicos (National Classic Car Commission) and journalist Ricardo Caruso.

+Pace's body arrived in Interlagos where he was buried next to the bust that stands there in his honor.
+The emotional ceremony was attended by Pace's family (his widow Elda, his children Patrícia and Rodrigo, and his grandchildren), friends, other drivers, journalists and admirers of “Moco”.
+José Carlos Pace took one last lap around the track, where Rodrigo, “Moco's” son, drove a 1967 Karmann-Ghia racing car that was used by his father, from the old Dacon team, where Pace formed a trio with none other than the Fittipaldi brothers Emerson and Wilson Jr. at the time.
+This makes Pace the first deceased driver ever to be buried in a race circuit.